Complete Golf Store Business Logo

 Ceiling Height

-Additionally, many pieces of equipment that are part of the setup, such as nets, impact screens, a projector, and the golf simulator enclosure, have minimum height requirements.
-So ensure to factor in their heights and compare them with the height of your ceiling before buying it.
-You can come to know about these details by reading the product specifications carefully.
-For safely accommodating most of the swings, you need a minimum height of around 9 - 10 feet.
+Additionally, many pieces of equipment that are part of the setup, such as nets, impact screens, projectors, and golf simulator enclosures, have minimum height requirements.
+So ensure to factor in their heights and compare them with the height of your ceiling before finalizing your purchase.

 Here is another great video (5 minutes 53 seconds) from James Laidlaw's channel explaining additional considerations while measuring your DIY golf simulator room: